Bandar-e Mahshahr: Climate

 On July 31, 2015, at around 4:30 PM Iran Daylight Time (3:10 PM apparent solar time), the air temperature measured at the Bandar-e Mahshahr airport was 46 C, the dew point was 32 C, and the relative humidity was 49%.
 This corresponds to a wet-bulb temperature of 34.6 C, slightly below the 35 C mark that is considered the maximum humans can tolerate, above which extended exposure will lead to death.
 Together, the city had a heat index of 74 C, the second highest heat index ever recorded anywhere in the world.

-History

-Bandar Mahshahr is one of the old ports of the Persian Gulf.
-This city was founded in the time of the Sassanids of Mahshur and in 231 AD during the reign of Ardashir Babakan under the name of Rivardshir, which was then called Reyshahr.
-[4] In many travelogues and histories, the port of Mahshahr has been mentioned with names such as Mehroban, Machol, and Mahshur, for example, Ibn Battuta has called this port "Majul" (Arabicized Machol), which according to Soltani Behbahani, is the same as Mahshur (some sources: Ma'shur) which is derived from ushr (customs) (p.
-227).

-According to Ibn Battuta, Majul was a small city with salty lands without trees and vegetation, and it had one of the largest bazaars, and legumes were taken from Ramez (Ramhormuz), and it was a three-day journey from Majul to Ramiz through the desert.
-[2] In many travelogues and chronicles, the port of Mahshahr has been mentioned with names such as Machol and Mahshur, some of which are mentioned below: In the travelogue of Nasir Khosravi Ghobadiani (394-481 AH), it is mentioned that from there (Abadan) we reached the city of Mehruban (Bandar Mahshahr) after traveling ten parasangs.